 One problem that Freud later found about his theory of repression was that he discovered many of his patients' repressed memories that they had experienced in childhood turned out to be untrue.
 Elizabeth Loftus, renowned American psychologist, recently proved that it is quite possible to successfully implant false memories in people.

 As a result, many psychologists and psychiatrists think that the existence of memory repression is very rare.
-One side of the debate suggests that people who have suffered horrendous trauma experience repression therefore blocking out the memory altogether.
-The other side of the debate believes that trauma actually strengthens an individual's memory of the painful experience.
+One side of the debate suggests that people who have suffered horrendous trauma experience repression, therefore, blocking out the memory altogether.
+The other side of the debate believes that trauma strengthens an individual's memory of the painful experience.
 They believe this vividness is because of the intensity of the emotions the individual experienced during the event.

 Repression is often confused with denial.
 However, while denial relates to external stimuli, repression relates to internal, or mental, stimuli.
 So, denial and repression often work together and may be difficult to differentiate from each other

-Although further research has proved otherwise, skeptics believe that individuals who tend toward using repression as a way to cope distort information or reach false conclusions.
-In many cases it has also been hypothesized that repressed individuals have trouble retrieving the specific occurrences of horrendous events, such as child abuse but experience symptoms indicative of abuse.
+Although further research has proved otherwise, skeptics believe that individuals who tend toward using repression to cope distort information or reach false conclusions.
+In many cases, it has also been hypothesized that repressed individuals have trouble retrieving the specific occurrences of horrendous events, such as child abuse but experience symptoms indicative of abuse.
 The people who repress memories have more difficulty retrieving memories than those who use other mechanisms.

 At the neurobiological level, the hippocampus activates successful memory recollection of experiences or events.
 In order to suppress these memories, the lateral prefrontal cortex must disengage the hippocampal activation.
 During research of MRI scans during memory transfer, the results indicated that the control mechanisms in the prefrontal cortex reduced the hippocampal activation, which in turn inhibited memory recall.
 Momentary interruptions of intrusive memory recall triggered the executive control to override retrieval of unwanted memories.

-Eventual conclusions determined the theory that a neurobiological representation of memory helps people to control their memories in order to adjust their cognitive assessments of traumatic events.
+Eventual conclusions determined the theory that a neurobiological representation of memory helps people to control their memories to adjust their cognitive assessments of traumatic events.